PolusAI/bfio/docs/source/Examples/Converter.rst

 Install Dependencies
 ~~~~~~~~~~~~~~~~~~~~

-To run this example, a few dependencies are required.
-First, ensure Java is
+To run this example, Java and Maven are required.
+See the :doc:`/Installation` instruction for details on how to install them.
-installed.
 Then install ``bfio`` using:

-``pip install bfio['bioformats']``
+``pip install bfio``

 .. note::

-    JPype and Bioformats require Java 8 or later. ``bfio`` has been tested
+    JPype and Bio-Formats require Java 8 or later. ``bfio`` has been tested
     using Java 8.

 .. note::

-    Bioformats is licensed under GPL.
+    Bio-Formats is licensed under GPL.
 If you plan to package ``bfio`` using this option,
     make sure to consider the licensing ramifications.

 ~~~~~~~~~~~~~~~~~~~~~